-The opennms:health-check command allows to verify the health of the Sentinel container.
+The health:check command allows to verify the health of the Sentinel container.
 It performs various health checks depending on the installed features to calculate the overall container health.
-For more information please try opennms:health-check --help.
+For more information please try health:check --help.

-In order to run the opennms:health-check command, the feature sentinel-core must be installed.
+In order to run the health:check command, the feature sentinel-core must be installed.